 The Bluetooth module is a critical component in our design.
 It allows the communication between our app and the microcontroller.
 To choose the appropriate Bluetooth module for our design, the critical criteria is that the module should have the UART interface for faster data transfer.
 We have narrowed down three Bluetooth Transceiver which all support the UART interface: RN4020[8], CC2564MODx[9], BC127[10].

-One criteria for us to choose the bluetooth module is the range of the bluetooth module.
+One criteria for us to choose the Bluetooth module is the range of the Bluetooth module.
 The longer distance provides a wider range of the use of the product.
 Thus RN4020 is better based on these criteria.

 The other thing we need to consider is the size of the module.
 CC2564MODx is the smallest with a surface area of 7 x 7 mm.
 However, the other two choices are around 10 x 20 mm which is also small compared to the total size of the design.
 Thus, all these microcontroller is a good fit for our design based on these criteria.